AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 This tutorial demonstrates how to generate branded Meta ad experiences using GenStudio [[!DNL Create] mode](/help/user-guide/create/overview.md) (paintbrush icon in the left navigation area).

-Before you start generating a Meta ad experience, you should [include guidelines in GenStudio](/help/user-guide/guidelines/add-guidelines.md) and familiarize yourself with the [fundamentals of crafting a prompt](/help/user-guide/effective-prompts.md).
+Before you begin generating a Meta ad experience, it is important to [incorporate guidelines](/help/user-guide/guidelines/add-guidelines.md) in GenStudio and become familiar with the basics of [creating a prompt](/help/user-guide/effective-prompts.md).

 ## Choose a template